Skip to main content

 1. EXECUTIVE SUMMARY

-Vulnerabilities: Improper Check for Unusual or Exceptional Conditions, Improper Limitation of a Pathname to a Restricted Directory
+• Vulnerabilities: Improper Neutralization of Special Elements used in an SQL Command (‘SQL Injection’), Missing Authentication for Critical Function, Improper Limitation of a Pathname to a Restricted Directory (‘Path Traversal’)

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to impact confidentiality, integrity, and availability.
+Successful exploitation of these vulnerabilities could allow an attacker to elevate privileges and execute arbitrary code.

 3. TECHNICAL DETAILS